 According to U.S. World & News report, Denver is the second most desirable place in the nation to live.
 Considering its weather, job market and livability Denver is a happening place to be.
 Companies here are interested in hiring young people, and Denverites in general are welcoming and open.
 Why not use your college years to build connections?

 Caring for the whole person is something Regis emphasizes, so we understand the importance of work-life balance.
 Life here offers plenty of opportunities to unwind.
 Hiking, skiing, camping, rock climbing and many other outdoor adventures are all a short drive from the city.

 Want to learn Spanish?
 Attend the symphony?
 Experience east African food?
 Catch a show at the legendary Red Rocks Amphitheater or take in a documentary film?
 Good news.
 Denver has you covered with its thriving arts and cultural scene.

 Do you seek more?
-Regis offers a strong academic experience (consistently ranked among the best in the West by U.S. News & World Report) and you will leave with more than a degree.
+Regis offers a strong academic experience and is consistently ranked among the best in the West by U.S. News & World Report.
+You will leave with more than a degree.
 Here you will benefit from an education rooted in the Jesuit tradition.
 The Regis experience forms tomorrow’s leaders who strive to serve others and change the world for the better.

 Enjoy all that Denver has to offer at Regis University.